Dj-Polyester/JP-Organizer/README.md

 AnkiConnect requires authentication only if you have configured an API key in AnkiConnect's settings (Tools → Add-ons → AnkiConnect → Config → `apiKey`).

-If authentication is enabled, provide the key when starting jp-organizer:
+If authentication is enabled, provide the key when starting JP-organizer:

 ```bash
 uv run jp-organizer --anki-connect-key YOUR_API_KEY